Thora Melsted

 Thora Melsted (1823 – 1919) was an Icelandic educator.
 She was a pioneer in the education of women in Iceland.

 She was born in Denmark to the Icelandic official Grímur Jónsson (1785-1849) and the Dane Birgitte Cecile Breum (1792–1853).
 She was raised in Iceland but lived in Denmark in 1833–1846, where she was given a good education.
 In 1851–53, she managed a small school for girls in Reykjavík, which was the first school for girls in Iceland.
-In 1859 she married the Icelandic official and politician Páll Melsteð.
+In 1859 she married the Icelandic historian and politician Páll Melsteð.

 She was active in the struggle to establish a permanent school for girls in Iceland.
 She organized a campaign and collected money for the purpose.
 In 1874, she achieved her ambition with the establishment of the Kvennaskólinn í Reykjavík (whose first principal she became), and was followed by the establishment by other schools for girls around Iceland.
 She was the principal of the school in 1874–1902.